 Note The original String literal is unchanged, but changes are made to another copy which is displayed.

 VB.NET program that calls RTrim

 Summary.
-We looked at the LTrim function in the VB.NET language and saw both its effect and its implementation in the .NET Framework.
-This function may be convenient and familiar.
-But it simply invokes TrimStart.
+We looked at the LTrim function (and its implementation) in VB.NET.
+This function may be convenient and familiar—but it simply invokes TrimStart.